MohammedElseddik/Space-Travelers-Hub/README.md

 ### Prerequisites

 - Must have a working computer
-- A Web-Browser installed (Chrome - Recommended)
+- A web browser installed (Chrome - Recommended)

 ### Setup